kjczarne/refinery-api/README.md

 ⚗️
 ```

-The pattern of bullet lists starting with dashes and indented answer blocks is for now obligatory to use but in the near future you'll have the possibility of defining your own specification on how to parse and dump the MD files.
+The pattern of bullet lists starting with dashes and indented answer blocks is for now obligatory to use but in the **near future** (believe me, I want it myself) you'll have the possibility of defining your own specification on how to parse and dump the MD files.
 The current spec is the exact format that Notion dumps its toggle lists in, so you can already use MD files exported from Notion until the native API gets released and lets me play around the topics of sync and smarter format handling.

 ## Plans for the future

-* direct HTML highlighting and notetaking with egress handler
+* direct HTML highlighting and notetaking with egress handler -> required feedback, isn't interface to Instapaper a better approach (it's best not to reinvent the wheel)
 * mobile front-end for easy manual record creation
 * ~~REST API for easy interfacing with the front end app~~ ✅
 * flexible specification, e.g. provide own regex pattern to parse MD files
-* user-defined plugins
+* ~~user-defined plugins~~ ✅